-In most cases the data you provide will be a necessary requirement of entering or living on All Souls College premises.
-If you do not provide such data you may not be able to enter All Souls College premises, and depending on circumstances this may become a disciplinary matter that could lead to the termination of your contract with us.
+In most cases the data you provide will be a necessary requirement of using the relevant system (for example, you will need a password to access All Souls College IT systems).
+If you do not provide such data you will not be able to use the system, and depending on circumstances this may become a disciplinary matter that could lead to the termination of your contract with us whether you are a Fellow or a member of staff.